USD/INR

 How USD/INR Works

 The price of USD/INR is determined by the balance of payments—essentially the flow of money in and out of India.
 When India exports goods (like software services, pharmaceuticals, or textiles), foreign buyers must sell dollars and buy rupees to pay Indian companies.
 This demand strengthens the rupee (pushes USD/INR down).
 Conversely, when India imports goods (like oil, gold, or electronics), Indian importers must sell rupees and buy dollars.
 This demand for dollars weakens the rupee (pushes USD/INR up).
 Trading in USD/INR happens in two distinct markets: 1.
 Onshore Market: This is the domestic market within India, regulated by the RBI and SEBI.
 Participants include banks, corporations, and residents.
-It operates during Indian banking hours.
+It operates during Indian banking hours (9:00 AM to 5:00 PM IST).
+The onshore market is the primary venue for price discovery for domestic participants and is where the RBI's physical interventions take place.
 2. Offshore Market (NDF): The Non-Deliverable Forward market operates in international financial hubs like Singapore, London, and Dubai.
 Because the rupee is not fully convertible (meaning there are restrictions on moving large amounts of capital in and out), international investors use NDFs to hedge their exposure or speculate on the currency without physically exchanging rupees.
-The NDF market is huge and often influences the onshore spot rate.
+The NDF market is huge and often influences the onshore spot rate, especially during overnight sessions when the Indian markets are closed.
+This can lead to significant "gap-up" or "gap-down" openings on the domestic exchanges.

 The Role of RBI Intervention